 With these PROP taste strips you can test whether people taste 6-n-propylthiouracil (PROP) or not.
 Just like with PTC, the taste of PROP can be described as bitter, but the interpretation can vary greatly per person.
 These taste strips reliably identify the tasters and non-tasters and are completely safe, as PROP is only present in 3-5 micrograms per strip.
 Ideal for research studies and for demonstrations in the classroom.

 One package (tube) consists of 100 PROP taste strips.
-The shelf life of the strips is approximately 11-12 months after production.
+The shelf life of the strips is 18 months after production.
 The production date of the taste strips can be found on every packaging.

 Use of PROP taste strips

 - Use 1 taste strip per test person at a time